knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 When you start programming, you'll encounter a concept called "boolean values."
 Named after George Boole, a 19th-century mathematician, booleans in programming have just two values: "True" and "False".

 Do you see the parallel?
-Just as a transistor can be "on" (1) or "off" (0), a boolean value can be "True" (equivalent to 1) or "False" (equivalent to 0).
+Just as a transistor can be "on" (1) or "off" (0), a boolean value can be `True` (equivalent to 1) or `False` (equivalent to 0).

 ![Switch](./figures/chp-3-switch.jpg)

 To grasp the significance of booleans, think about how we evaluate statements in our daily life.
-For instance, the statement "The sky is blue" can be **true** during a clear day, but **false** during the night.
+For instance, the statement "The sky is blue" can be true during a clear day, but false during the night.
 Similarly, in programming, boolean values emerge from evaluating conditions or statements.

 > **Note:** A statement is a sentence or expression that can be evaluated as either true or false, but not both.
 In programming, statements provide a way to represent facts or conditions that the computer can then use to make decisions.

-Take the example "5 is greater than 4."
-When a computer processes this statement, it evaluates the condition and concludes it to be "True."
-In contrast, the statement "6 is greater than 4 and less than 3" is contradictory, and thus, it evaluates to "False."
+Take the example "5 is greater than 4".
+When a computer processes this statement, it evaluates the condition and concludes it to be `True`.
+In contrast, the statement "6 is greater than 4 and less than 3" is contradictory, and thus, it evaluates to `False`.

-Programming uses this true or false logic for decision-making, fundamentally connecting the physical world of transistors with the logical realm of booleans."
+Programming uses this true or false logic for decision-making, fundamentally connecting the physical world of transistors with the logical realm of booleans.

 ## Introducing Pseudocode and Decision-Making in Programs